Sports marketing: Marketing of sports teams and events

 According to different authors and organizations, the marketing of sports events and teams is defined as “Designing or developing a 'live' themed activity, occasion, display, or exhibit a sporting event to promote a product, a team, cause, or organization".
 In other words it can be defined as follows: The marketing of sports events and teams is the marketing strategy which is designed or developed for a “live” activity, which has a specific theme.
 Mostly this kind of strategy is used as a way to promote, display or exhibit different things, such as a sports team, a sport association among others.
 There are different events that can clearly exemplify this concept, such as the Super Bowl, the Olympic Games, the UEFA Champions League, the World Marathon Majors, and the FIFA World Cup.

-Major sports brands compete to link up with the best marathons in the world, the test for excellence in ‘running’, in what is a genuine showcase for strengthening its marketing strategy to its target audience.
-Adidas, Asics and Nike are dividing the market into the ‘World Marathon Majors’, the international athletics competition created in 2006 that brings together the most prestigious marathons on the planet.
-They are not title but technical sponsors, but these runs are popular and are not to be missed events for these brands, which create specific advertising campaigns to one of the few competitions that brings together professionals and amateurs under the same chrono.
+Major sportswear companies compete to associate themselves with leading international marathons, often regarded as benchmarks of excellence in distance running, and for a genuine showcase for strengthening its marketing strategy to its target audience.
+Brands like Adidas, Asics and Nike play significant roles in dividing the market into the ‘World Marathon Majors’, an international competition established in 2006 that brings together some of the most prestigious marathonsworldwide.
+Although these companies typically serve as technical rather than title sponsors, such events remain central to their marketing strategies, often accompanied with dedicated advertising campaigns.
+These marathons are notable for attracting both elite and amateur runners competing within the same event.

 The Super Bowl is an example of this concept because it is a massive sports event organized by a sport association, the NFL, which looks to promote the event, the sport, and as well the different football teams.
 The event is promoted through local and national media, and has also spread internationally.
 For example, in Mexico the NFL signed a contract with Cinemex, a Mexican movie theater chain, for the right to transmit its games in movie theaters.
 This displays the potential of sporting leagues and teams to promote not just the event, but the league and teams involved to a worldwide audience.